vCodesItAll/project-weather-app/pseudocode.md

-use an async function to getWeather(zip) declare the api key declare the api url
+use an async function to getWeather(location declare the api key declare the api url